ramjangatisetty/ramjangatisetty/README.md

-## Hi there 👋

-# 👋 Hi, I'm Ramakrishna Jangatisetty
+## 👋 Hi, I'm Ramakrishna Jangatisetty

 🎯 **Test Automation Architect** with 19+ years of experience designing and implementing enterprise-grade automation frameworks for UI, API, and cloud-native applications.
 ---